The 8 Best Cocktail Bars in Washtenaw County

 8. Sidetrack Bar & Grill (56 E Cross St, Ypsilanti)

-Sidetrack is not a cocktail bar in the craft-cocktail sense.
-No house-made bitters, no smoked glassware, no drinks named after obscure literary references.
-What it does have is a genuinely excellent beer selection, a bourbon list that a steakhouse would be proud of, and the kind of unpretentious atmosphere that makes you stay three hours longer than you planned.
+Sidetrack isn't a cocktail bar in the craft-cocktail sense.
+No house bitters, no smoked glassware, no drinks named after obscure literary references.
+What it has is a genuinely excellent beer selection, a bourbon list a steakhouse would be proud of, and an unpretentious room that keeps you for three hours longer than you planned.

-The beer taps lean local: Jolly Pumpkin, Arbor Brewing, Short's, Bell's.
-The pours are honest.
-The crowd is mixed.
-Students, regulars, people who just finished eating at Bellflower down the street and want somewhere to land.
-Sidetrack earns its place on this list because it does something simple so well that you notice.
-Sometimes the best bar is the one that doesn't make you think about the bar at all.
+Beer taps lean local: Jolly Pumpkin, Arbor Brewing, Short's, Bell's.
+Pours are honest.
+The crowd is mixed (students, regulars, people who just ate at Bellflower down the street and want somewhere to land), and the room absorbs all of it without flinching.
+Sidetrack is on this list because it does a simple thing so well you notice.
+Sometimes the bar you want is the one that doesn't make you think about the bar at all.

-Drinking well is a matter of knowing where to go and what to order when you get there.
-This list covers both.
-Bars change their menus more often than restaurants, so specific cocktail recommendations may rotate.
-The quality at these eight spots doesn't.
+Drinking well is mostly a matter of knowing where to go and what to order when you get there.
+Bars rotate their menus more often than restaurants, so specific drinks may not be on the list the night you walk in.
+The quality at these eight doesn't move.